fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 * [Numa](https://github.com/numaverse/numaverse-gateway/issues/3) - built on Ethereum blockchain but intends to federate with AP.
 No commits since early 2017.
 Dead project?

 * [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame

+#### Dead Projects

+Listed on this watchlist just in case anyone doesn't realize they're dead, and thinks we just didn't know about them.
+Also in case a project is orphaned, then reactivated by a new developer.

+* [Fontina](https://github.com/beta-phenylethylamine/fontina) -  photo-sharing social media network